digital-ai/release-integration-sdk-workshop/part-1/lab-1-run-hello-world.md

 ```

-This builds the jar and the container image and pushes the image to the registry running in Docker.
+This builds the jar and the container image and pushes the image to the local registry running in Docker.

 ### Install plugin into Release

-We will now install the plugin into Digital.ai Release through the plugin manager.
+Now install the plugin into Digital.ai Release through the plugin manager.

-Go to **Cog item** (⚙️ -- upper right corner) > **Manage Plugins** >  [Installed plugins](http://localhost:5516/#/pluginManager).
+Go to **Cog item** (⚙️ -- upper right corner) > **Manage Plugins** >  [Installed plugins](http://digitalai.release.local:5516/#/pluginManager).

 Press the **Upload** button in the upper right corner and browse to the `build` directory of the `release-integration-template-python` project.
 The plugin jar takes the name of the project specified in `project.properties`, for example `publisher-release-target-integration-0.0.1.jar`.
 Select this file and press **Upload**.